 Her current projects include: Family Representative for the Hillsborough HATS Coalition, Family Representative for the Ethics Committee for Persons with Developmental Delays, Sunrise Communities, Inc.. and International Rett Syndrome Foundation Fundraising and Support Parent for Florida.
 Her advice for graduate students in MCH is to never lose sight of who you serve, keep an open mind, be flexible and willing to continue learning.
 Your personal and educational growth should never stop!

 Ellen Daley, PhD

-Associate Professor, Community and Family Health
+Professor, Department of Community and Family Health

 Dr. Daley's teaching and research interests are in women's health, reproductive health, sexually transmitted infections (specifically Human Papillomavirus (HPV) infection), adolescents and health risk-taking behaviors.
 Dr. Daley is a Core Faculty Member of CRUSH, the Collaborative for Research in Understanding Sexual Health.
 In addition to her research interests, Dr. Daley teaches various graduate level courses in women's health, reproductive health population and community health, and directs an undergraduate course on women's health.
 Dr. Daley also serves as the Certificate Program Director for the Interdisciplinary Graduate Certificate in Women's Health.